 Bisphenol A has been implicated as an endocrine disrupting chemical found in plastic or metals like aluminum that is lined with it to prevent an aluminum taste or corroding.
 Stainless steel items do not have this lining.
 In dogs, BPA has been shown to alter the gut microbiome and cause metabolic changes.

 However, some studies are showing that the alternatives to BPA may not, in fact, be any safer.

 Phthalates are chemicals used to make plastics more flexible or resilient.
 Their impact on health is largely unknown.
 In particular, one phthalate, Di (2-ethylhexyl) phthalate (DEHP), is an endocrine disruptor and could cause cancer.

 A study by Kim Wooten and Philip Smith at Texas Tech University demonstrated that plastic bumpers on bowls leached both DEHP and BHA when immersed in synthetic saliva.
 Additionally, they simulated chewing of those bumpers during the immersion, which increased the concentrations of both chemicals compared to unchewed and newer bumpers.

-In 2017, The United States Consumer Product Safety Commission (CPSC) issued a final rule that prohibits more than 0.1 percent concentrations of at least five phthalates in children’s toys and child care articles.
+In 2017, The United States Consumer Product Safety Commission (CPSC) issued a final rule that prohibits more than 0.1 percent concentrations of at least eight phthalates in children’s toys and child care articles.

 The United States Government regulations are lacking with regard to the importation of certain goods containing lead.
 Glazes found on ceramics, porcelain, stoneware or earthenware may contain elevated and unacceptable levels of lead.
 This is of potential concern with goods made in Mexico or China.